- Find It

 Career Transitions (Gale): Search jobs, internships, and more in this one-stop career resource center.
 Get tips on writing a resume, cover letter; and explore different careers.

 Consumer Reports (via MasterFILE Premier): Access full text articles from this perennially popular consumer review publication.
 Find ratings on hundreds of products, from dishwashers to automobiles.
-Type "Consumer Reports" in the publication field, then enter the name of the product for which you are searching in the search field at the top of the page.
+Type "Consumer Reports" in the publication field under "Limit your results."
+Then enter the name of the product for which you are searching in the search field at the top of the page.

 Curriculum Resource Center: Provides a library of printable teacher-handout material for the middle school, high school, and junior college curriculum.